iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 5 reviews"/>
 </p>

+> Very helpful in staying up to date with county and state covid statistics.<br> :date: __2021-02-12 00:46:22__

+> If you live in great state of New Jersey in the United States you should be using this app.<br> :date: __2021-02-08 13:38:54__

 > Great idea.
 Great app.<br> :date: __2021-02-05 15:41:31__

 > Keeps me posted on what is going on<br> :date: __2021-01-30 23:21:39__